-- 4. Prices are based on Marginal Cost and Marginal Contribution. - 5.
+- 3. The fixed costs are written off soon after they are incurred and do not find place in product cost or inventories. - 4.
+Prices are based on Marginal Cost and Marginal Contribution. - 5.
 It combines the techniques of cost recording and cost reporting.

-Advantages or Merits or Applications of Marginal Costing:
+Advantages or Merits or Applications of Marginal Costing

-- 1. Marginal costing system is simple to operate than absorption costing because they do not involve the problems of overhead apportionment and recovery. - 2.
-Marginal costing avoids, the difficulties of having to explain the purpose and basis of overhead absorption to management that accompany absorption costing.
+- 1. Marginal costing system is simple to operate than absorption costing because they do not involve the problems of overhead apportionment and recovery. - Marginal costing avoids, the difficulties of having to explain the purpose and basis of overhead absorption to management that accompany absorption costing.
 Fluctuations in profit are easier to explain because they result from cost volume interactions and not from changes in inventory valuation. - 3.
 It is easier to make decisions on the basis of marginal cost presentations, e.g., marginal costing shows which products are making a contribution and which are failing to cover their avoidable (i.e., variable) costs.
 Under absorption costing the relevant information is difficult to gather, and there is the added danger that management may be misled by reliance on unit costs that contain an element of fixed cost. - 4.
 Marginal costing is essentially useful to management as a technique in cost analysis and cost presentation.
 It enables the presentation of data in a manner useful to different levels of management for the purpose of controlling costs.
 Therefore, it is an important technique in cost control. - 5.
 Future profit planning of the business enterprises can well be carried out by marginal costing.
 The contribution ratio and marginal cost ratios are very useful to ascertain the changes in selling price, variable cost etc. Thus, marginal costing is greatly helpful in profit planning. - 6.
 When a business concern consists of several units and produces several products and evaluation of performance of such components can well be made with the help of marginal costing. - 7.
 It is helpful in forecasting. - 8.
 When there are different products, the determination of number of units of each product, called Optimum Product Mix, is made with the help of marginal costing. - 9.
 Similarly, optimum sales mix i.e., sales of each and every product to get maximum profit can also be determined with the help of marginal costing. - 10.
-Apart from the above, numerous managerial decisions can be taken with the help of marginal costing, some of which, may be as follows:- - (a) Make or buy decisions, - (b) Exploring foreign markets, - (c) Accept an order or not, - (d) Determination of selling price in different conditions, - (e) Replace one product with some other product, - (f) Optimum utilisation of labour or machine hours, - (g) Evaluation of alternative choices, - (h) Subcontract some of the production processes or not, - (i) Expand the business or not, - (i) Diversification, - (k) Shutdown or continue, a.
-The separation of costs into fixed and variable present's technical difficulties and no variable cost is completely variable nor is a fixed cost completely fixed.
+Apart from the above, numerous managerial decisions can be taken with the help of marginal costing, some of which, may be as follows:- - (a) Make or buy decisions, - (b) Exploring foreign markets, - (c) Accept an order or not, - (d) Determination of selling price in different conditions, - (e) Replace one product with some other product, - (f) Optimum utilisation of labour or machine hours, - (g) Evaluation of alternative choices, - (h) Subcontract some of the production processes or not,

+- (i) Expand the business or not,

+- (j) Diversification,

+- (k) Shutdown or continue.

-Limitations of Marginal Costing:
+Limitations of Marginal Costing